 Yes, we accept applications from new graduates

 We welcome applications from both inside and outside of Upstream Rehab Partners.
 For many, applying to residency and for employment occur simultaneously.
 As a resident, you must be employed by Upstream Rehab Partners before matriculation into the program.
 We are happy to assist in that process.
 Please reach out to us at OrthoResidency@urpt.com during the residency application process and we will connect you with the hiring team in your desired region(s).

 You must be eligible for licensure prior to matriculation into the program.
 Participants are able to start the program on a temporary license where applicable, but must obtain state licensure prior to full matriculation.

-The Orthopaedic Residency can be completed in the majority of the regions throughout the company.
-Specific locations vary year to year based on location of potential residents, availability of credentialed mentors and will require ABPTRFE and Program approval before matriculation into residency.
+The Orthopaedic Residency can be completed in the majority of the regions throughout the Upstream family of brands.
+Specific locations vary year to year based on the location of potential residents, availability of credentialed mentors and will require ABPTRFE and Program approval before matriculation into residency.
 If proposing a new site within the Upstream Rehab network, additional resident site and/or mentor site approval process may apply.
 Please click HERE to see currently approved sites by state.

 Qualified applicants participate in a video conference interview with the program director, faculty and past/present cohort participants.
 Selection is based on the outcomes of the application process, which includes three letters of reference, orthpaedic experience, interview results, and overall program director determination of readiness for the program

 Yes, you will be considered a full-time employee with a commensurate salary and competitive benefits package.